Optimal Model Selection for Conformalized Robust Optimization: Individualized Optimal Model Selection

-The smoothness condition for conditional risk in Assumption \ref{assum:cond_expectation} is common in the nonparametric estimation of conditional expectation \citep{wasserman2006all,tsybakov2008introduction}.
-Under the conditions above, we present the bounds of conditional coverage and decision risk for CROiMS in the following two theorems.
+The conditions in Assumption \ref{assum:cond_quantile} are used to ensure the estimation consistency of conditional quantiles.
+The smoothness condition for conditional risk in Assumption \ref{assum:cond_expectation} is common in the nonparametric estimation of conditional expectation \citep{wasserman2006all}.